notshashwat/aiml-lab-2/README.md

 account no. 69 \\
 username : Amruta

-Please note that llama intance we are using is running in a workstation at college using llama2:13b model.
+Please note that llama instance we are using is running in a workstation at college using llama2:13b model.

 The front end is run by jquery.

-The back-end is flask
+The back-end is flask.

-Audio transcription is done with vosk
+Audio transcription is done with vosk.

 Text intent classificaiton is done by llama2.